TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 Most mods don't require DLCs usually, but some (like VRO for example) do.
 Also in this game it's usually worth to start fresh when you install a new DLC just so you don't let a new faction fall behind - and this is even more true when your mods affect balance.

 Which DLCs do I recommend?
-Mmm... all of them!
+Before Timelines I used to say all of them.
+Now... it's a bit more complicated (although I still personally would - and did - just pick all of them up).
-But I'll list them in order from most important to least important (Kingdom End DLC is last purely cause it hasn't released yet, so can't judge yet).
+But I'll list them in order from most important to least important.

 ### Cradle of Humanity
 Adds entire Sol.
 That alone is huge.
 But Terrans and Seagaris Pioneers factions also have their own unique and *sleek* ships, their own campaigns, and even own economy.
 And to be honest... they're OP (well, Terrans are).
 Simplified economy means it's harder to cripple, and their ships are quite strong.
 But regardless of that, this DLC offers a lot of new stuff, and as such is really worth it - even if like myself, you largely focus on commonwealth economy instead of terran one cause you don't want to make the logistical gameplay shallow for yourself.